vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 api.injectImports(api.entryFile, `import router from './router'`)
 ```

 Now, when we have a router imported, we can inject this router to the Vue instance in the main file.
-We will use `onCreateComplete` hook which is to be called when the files have been written to disk
+We will use `onCreateComplete` hook which is to be called when the files have been written to disk.

 First, we need to read main file content with Node `fs` module (which provides an API for interacting with the file system) and split this content on lines: